francoiskroll/FramebyFrame/README.md

 Then:

-    # load the package devtools:
+    # load the package devtools
     library(devtools)

-    # install the package FramebyFrame from the present repo:
+    # install the package FramebyFrame from the present repo
     install_github("francoiskroll/FramebyFrame")

     # load FramebyFrame